maxrmorrison/torchcrepe/README.md

 # torchcrepe
 Pytorch implementation of the CREPE pitch tracker.
 The original Tensorflow implementation can be found [here](https://github.com/marl/crepe/).
-The provided model weights were obtained by converting the "tiny" model using [MMdnn](https://github.com/microsoft/MMdnn), an open-source model management framework.
+The provided model weights were obtained by converting the "tiny" and "full" models using [MMdnn](https://github.com/microsoft/MMdnn), an open-source model management framework.

 ### Installation